jacopotarantino/crowdfunding/readme.txt

 Yes.
 However, it won't look much different than a standard EDD install.
 Templates must be modified/created to output relevant crowdfunding information (display amount funded, etc).

 == Changelog ==

+= 1.8: January 2, 2013 =

+* New: Single payment processing for PayPal Adaptive Payments, Stripe, and WePay.
+* New: Automatic payment processing (in batches) when a campaign is complete.
+* Fix: Make sure all data is properly stored/saved when previewing/editing.
+* Fix: Translation fixes.
+* Tweaks: Various improvements and language updates.

 = 1.7.3.1: October 25, 2013 =